 Code of Ethics

-We have adopted a written code of business ethics that applies to our directors, officers and employees, including our principal executive officer, principal financial officer, principal accounting officer or controller, or persons performing similar functions.
-We have posted a current copy of the code under the Corporate Governance section of our website at https://ir.fatbrands.com.
+ir.fatbrands.com.
 In addition, we intend to post on our website all disclosures that are required by law or the NASDAQ listing standards concerning any amendments to, or waivers from, any provision of the code.

 Board Committees